futoin/specs/draft/ftn12_async_api.md

 bind dynamic data to callbacks user-defined way.

 The function table is also extended with AsyncTool interface for convenience.

+The `stateVariable()` ABI primary purpose is to provide storage for technology-native value type, that breaks general interoperability guarantees, unless such variables get intentionally mapped as plain ISO C11 types.

+By convention, special variable keys correspond to execution-related functionality, and act as read-only.
+They allocation and cleanup handlers must be null pointers.
+The special key "error_info" must be accessible as a `const char*`; "last_execption" must be accessible as `void *` mapped to C++ `const std::exception_ptr*`.

 ``` c
 typedef struct FutoInAsyncStepsAPI_ FutoInAsyncStepsAPI;